arangodb/arangodb/Documentation/Books/HTTP/Transaction/StreamTransaction.md

 HTTP Interface for Stream Transactions
 ======================================

-*Stream Transactions* allows you to perform a multi-document transaction with individual begin and commit / abort commands.
+*Stream Transactions* allow you to perform a multi-document transaction with individual begin and commit / abort commands.
 This is similar to the way traditional RDBMS do it with *BEGIN*, *COMMIT* and *ROLLBACK* operations.